The Consumer Revolution

 It’s Not All Bad for Investors

 What we are seeing now is not the death of an industry.
-Instead we are seeing a cyclical consolidation.
+Instead we are seeing a cyclical consolidation among retail stocks.
 Since the 1970s, shopping malls and sale space grew at a rate of four times US population growth.
 This yielded an unsustainable real estate bubble for departments stores.
 Sure, technology is playing a factor, but the store closings we’re seeing now are an expected contraction.

 Department store companies pursued growth as their ambition rather than profitability.
-Company stock prices fluctuated on new-store openings and as a result of cheap financing, companies overbuilt.
+These retail stocks fluctuated on new-store openings and as a result of cheap financing, companies overbuilt.
 This business model is broken, particularly in our current economy.
 Unlike many companies that can pullback and pivot, construction of a department store is a large, upfront, long-term investment.
 Even if retailers simply lease the space, there are numerous renovations required to maintain brand consistency.
 This is a problem in a new-age economy which values versatility and the ability to adapt to change in consumer spending habits.

 It’s for this reason that we see a one-time correction in an over-stored and over-malled economy prompting retail to shift from the massive departments that defined their industry into smaller, one-stop shops where there may not be everything, but there is a bit of everything.